 Naturopathic Nutrition is holistic and preventative in approach.
 We look at symptoms within the context of the whole body, to seek out their root cause.
 I work with clients on a dynamic level to help restore and maintain the natural balance of the body.

-No two people are the same and Charlotte Fraser Naturopathic Nutrition tailors programme to your specific needs and circumstances.
+No two people are the same and Charlotte Fraser Naturopathic Nutrition tailors every programme to your individual needs and circumstances.

 Why might I need to look at my diet?